Degrees

 • develop, through study and participation, the student’s insight and abilities in the visual and performing arts.

-The subject areas include Foreign Languages (Arabic, Chinese, French, German, Spanish, etc.), certain English and History courses, Humanities, Philosophy, Religious Studies, Art, Theater and Music.
+The subject areas include Foreign Languages (Arabic, Chinese, French, German, Spanish, etc.), certain English and History courses, Humanities, Philosophies, Religious Studies, Art, Theater, and Music.

 Social and Behavioral Sciences